-In a typical state, criminal prosecution, other than the exceptional cases that are handled through the State Attorney General's Office, are prosecuted by a district attorney office.
-District attorneys' offices may be organized by county or judicial districts and are typically led by an elected or appointed district attorney.
-In some states the attorneys in these offices may be called "prosecuting attorneys," "state's attorneys," or "county attorneys."
+In a typical state, criminal prosecution cases are prosecuted by a District Attorney's office, with the exception of a few cases handled by the State Attorney General's Office.
+District Attorneys' offices may be organized by county or judicial districts, and are typically led by an elected or appointed District Attorney.
+In some states, the attorneys in these offices may be called "prosecuting attorneys," "state's attorneys," or "county attorneys."
 Because this structure is determined by state law, the jurisdiction and organization of these offices vary greatly.
 Some also handle civil cases and other responsibilities such as providing legal advice to county officials.
-Some are free standing while others may be incorporated into the State Attorney General's Office or under its oversight.
-Descriptions of the organization and legal jurisdiction of the 50 states' prosecuting attorneys offices, and contact information for the offices, can be found in the National Directory of Prosecuting Attorneys in the CDO library.
-Links to individual district attorneys' offices can be found at www.prosecutor.info.
-Other information regarding district attorneys can be found at the National District Attorneys Association website at www.ndaa.org.
+Some are free-standing, while others may be incorporated into the State Attorney General's Office or under its oversight.
+Descriptions of the organization and legal jurisdiction of the 50 states' prosecuting attorneys' offices, and contact information for the offices, can be found in the National Directory of Prosecuting Attorneys in the CDO library.
+Information regarding District Attorneys can be found at the National District Attorneys Association website at www.ndaa.org.